snapser-community/snapser-byosnaps/basic/byosnap-node-ts/GOTCHAS.md

 @Middlewares([authMiddleware(["user", "api-key", "internal"])])
 public async getGame() {...}
 ```
 - tsoa converts the JDOC to summary or description not both.
-Snapser needs every API to have a description and hence we have created a helper.
+So that your APIs have a description we have created a helper.
 Where you can add `@Extension("x-description", ...)` and the generate_swagger.sh code path will convert that to a proper swagger description.
 Check the `scripts/fix-openapi-descriptions.ts` file.

 - This example provides you with a helper middleware.
 Depending on which Auth type you want your API to be validated against, update the `["user", "api-key", "internal"]` array you pass to the `@Middlewares([authMiddleware`.